Lut99/ArgumentParser/Argument Definition Language.md

 BOOL = '(\(true\))|(\(false\))'
 ```

-Finally, users can specify inline snippets of C++-code, for easy implementation of type parsers.
+Aside from just values, users can also specify inline snippets of C++-code, for easy implementation of type parsers.
 Each such block is wrapped in matching curly brackets '++{' and '}++'.
 Then, in the snippet, one can use '++\<X\>++' to reference the X'th value matched by the type's given pattern.
 Note that the parser respects C++ comments, meaning that both the special brackets and references can be used in comments without messing up parsing.
 In regex, the token can be described as:
 ```
 SNIPPET = '\+\+{([^/]|(\/\*([^*]|\*+[^/])*\*+\/)|(\/\/.*\n)|\/)*?}\+\+'